 Here’s one thing the Victus 16 did not inherit from the Omen line: Per-key RGB lighting on the keyboard.
 In fact, although the Victus 16’s keyboard is indeed backlit with white lighting, it’s only on or off with no levels in between.
 So, HP has very carefully ensured that the Omen retains its advantage here.
 The keyboard feels great, though, with deep travel and very snappy switches that provide excellent responsiveness for both gamers and productivity users.
 It’s not a mechanical keyboard, but it shouldn’t hold back competitive gamers.

 The touchpad is increased in size over the Pavilion Gaming 16, and it takes up most of the available space on the palm rest.
 It has a comfortable surface for swiping, but I found the buttons a little loose, and they vibrated just a touch when pressed.
-It’s nothing egregious, and as a Microsoft Precision touchpad, it supports the full complement of Windows 11 multitouch gestures.
-Overall, I’d rate the touchpad as competent but nothing to write home about.
+It’s nothing egregious, and as a Microsoft Precision touchpad, it supports the full complement of

 The Victus 16 is a gaming laptop with relatively high-end components and a 70 watt-hour battery.
 I didn’t expect great battery life from the machine, and I didn’t get it.

 In our web-browsing test that cycles through a series of complex websites, the Victus 16 managed just 4.5 hours — a terrible score.
 The Lenovo Legion 5 Pro worked for over seven hours, which still isn’t great, but it’s far better than the HP managed, while the Asus ROG Strix G15 did even worse at just 3.8 hours.